 - Annual Income

-Where the above examples are helpful for segmenting B2C audiences, a business might use the following to classify a B2B audience:
+Where the above examples help segment B2C audiences, a business might use the following to classify a B2B audience:

 - Company size